Puig single in 10th lifts contending Indians over Tigers 2-1

 Puig delivered a bases-loaded single off the top of the right field wall with two outs in the 10th inning, allowing Cleveland to continue its playoff push with a 2-1 victory over the Detroit Tigers on Wednesday night.

-The Indians entered the day one-half game behind Tampa Bay for the second AL wild-card spot and remain 2 1/2 games in back of wild-card leader Oakland.
+The Indians are four games behind Minnesota in the AL Central.
+Cleveland is one-half game behind Tampa Bay for the second AL wild-card spot and two in back of wild-card leader Oakland.

 “I’m feeling good because this is my first walkoff with this team, finally,” Puig said, exhaling.
 “The inning before, I told Lindor and a couple of players, ‘Hey, I’m going to finish this one with a home run.’
 I didn’t get that, but I got the single to win the game.